reverendbedford/neml2/doc/doxygen/doc/_04_devel.md

 }
 } // namespace neml2
 ```
 Note that an additional option named "hardening_modulus" is requested from the user.
-The model parameter is registered using the API `register_crossref_model_parameter<Scalar>`.
+The model parameter is registered using the API `declare_parameter<Scalar>`.
 In the `set_value` method, the current value of the input variable equivalent plastic strain is queried by
 ```cpp
 in(equivalent_plastic_strain)
 ```